Famous Landmarks in Greece to Visit in All 14 Greek Regions

 Sailing into the caldera, Santorini’s volcanic crater is one of the world’s great arrival experiences.

-Santorini Island (also known as Thira, Thera, and Fira) is itself a geological landmark formed by volcanic eruption.
+Santorini Island (also known as Thira, Thera, and Fira) is itself a geological landmark formed by a volcanic eruption.

 Against the sapphire South Aegean Sea, the contrast of dramatic landscape and brilliant colors astonish and amaze.